suit-wg/architecture/draft-ietf-suit-architecture.md

 does not make assumptions about how the firmware images are distributed to the devices and therefore aims to support all these technologies.

-In some cases it may be desireable to distribute firmware images using a multicast or broadcast protocol.
+In some cases it may be desirable to distribute firmware images using a multicast or broadcast protocol.
 This architecture does not make recommendations for any such protocol.
 However, given that broadcast may be desirable for some networks, updates must cause the least disruption possible both in metadata